craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Condition.md

 While you are 'Well Rested', when you make an Ability Check, you may grant yourself Advantage if you do not already have it.
 When you do so, you Naturally Resolve this Condition.

 #### Unconscious
 While you are 'Unconscious', you cannot take Actions.
+At the beginning of your turn, if you are not in the Prone Stance, you enter the Prone Stance.

 #### Low-light Vision
 #### Hidden